The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Acknowledgements

 \section{Acknowledgements}

+We are thankful for the comments and suggestions from our Matter Lab colleagues, in particular to Thi Ha Kyaw and Sukin Sim.
 This work was suppored by the U.S. Department of Energy under Award No. DE-AC02-05CH11231 (LBNL - 505736) and Award No. DE-SC0019374.
 We acknowledges the generous support from Google, Inc. in the form of a Google Focused Award.
 A.A.-G. also acknowledges support from the Canada Industrial Research Chairs Program and the Canada 150 Research Chairs Program.
 We thank the generous support of Anders G. Fr\o{}seth the Vannevar Bush Faculty Fellowship Program.